 At University College Roosevelt (UCR), professors encourage students to speak up in class, think for themselves without losing sight of the greater good, and engage with their own research projects.
 Students will debate and deliberate with their fellow students from early morning until late at night, and learn how to express themselves convincingly in writing, public speaking, debate and visual presentations.

 UCR offers a three-year Bachelor degree in Liberal Arts and Sciences (LAS).
 LAS is an educational philosophy that allows students to try different academic fields before ultimately choosing a direction.
 It allows students with an interest in both Philosophy and Medicine to combine those courses in one degree program.
 LAS works best in a small-scale environment.
-For that reason, UCR has roughly 500 students and never more than 25 students in one class.
+For that reason, UCR has roughly 600 students and an average of 22 students in one class.

 Each year, UCR offers close to 200 courses in Arts & Humanities, Engineering, Science and Social Science.
 Students choose their own combination of those courses, up to a total of 24 courses over their three years in Middelburg.
 In their first year, students take two mandatory skill courses.
 Those courses (Academic Writing and Statistics) are relevant no matter the academic content a student chooses to pursue.
 This leaves a student with six courses.
 They are encouraged to explore several different interests by spreading those courses over the different departments.